therockstarind/rockstar.bio/README.md

-# ROCKSTAR.BIO is Next.js Portfolio with Tailwind CSS and MDX
+# Next.js Portfolio with Tailwind CSS and MDX

 This repository contains a portfolio website built using Next.js, Tailwind CSS, and MDX.
 The portfolio showcases a responsive and modern web application that allows you to create and display your portfolio in a user-friendly manner.
 It includes features such as dynamic routing, server-side rendering, and Markdown support for content creation.